romgrk/xedel/README.md

 # xedel

 The goal of xedel is to be a modern text editor, that would be a spiritual successor to neovim.
+I should note that this is currently very hypothetical, don't be fooled by the nice screenshot below, all the hard parts are yet to be implemented.
+The only reason I'm writing all this is to inspire people to help me make this come true.

 ### Goals
  - Keyboard-centric, inspired from vim, kakoune, spacemacs